althomi3/flutterWeighliftingJournal/README.md

 - Improved form functionality:
     - additional form validators can help users enter useful data.
     - on edit, the form is pre-filled with user data and user can simply only adapt the fields they want to edit

+- Advanced custom form validator for double (weight) and parse comma entries as dot entries for correct calculations.